 Lunch on a sunny day in Cayucos is a blissful experience!
 The main strip, Ocean Avenue, is sheltered from the cold sea air and it's nice to sit at one of the outdoor cafes and watch the people stroll by.
 The shops and cafes are colorful against the backdrop of gently-sloping hills.
-Luna Coffee (closed Tues) is an adorable coffee shop set in a garden overflowing with flowers.
+Luna Coffee Bar (open daily 7-4) is an adorable coffee shop set in a garden overflowing with flowers.
 They have comfortable bar stools at their big windows and you look out on the garden while you sip your tea.
-The Hidden Kitchen is a Vegan cafe with modern decor.
-Bijou Bakery (open 7-1, closed Tues), a block from the pier on a side street in a little yellow house, has yummy fresh-baked scones.
-There is no seating inside, but you can sit in their wedding area under the shade of a huge historic pavilion.
+Their chocolate croissants sell out early.
+The Hidden Kitchen is a counter-service cafe with modern wicker lights, cute decor, and views of the sea!
+You can sit inside and outside.
+People are friendly here.
+Bijou Bakery (open 7-1, closed Tues) is a block from the pier on a side street in a little yellow house and has yummy fresh-baked scones and popovers that don't contain any sugar which is great!
+There is no seating inside, but you can sit in their outdoor area under the shade of a huge historic pavilion at Cass House.
+There are many wooden tables and chairs, with candlestick chandeliers and cool lo-fi music playing.
+It's so pleasant!
+You can smell the ocean air.
 It's quite cold so bring a thick jacket.
 You almost need a blanket!

 Have an ice cream or gelato at the base of the pier, at Cayucos Candy Counter.
 Duckies Chowder House has seating in the middle of all the action at the base of the pier.
 Cayucos Skate Park is behind Duckies Chowder House, raised off the ground in a parking lot.
-Across the street is the Cass House, a beautiful Victorian house to walk by.
+Across the street is the Cass House, a beautiful Victorian house that was owned by the founder of Cayucos, Captain James Cass.
 Schooner's, a steak and seafood restaurant, has a small outdoor area with good views of the pier.
 They have live music in summer on Sundays 1-4 and 5-8.

 After a meal or coffee, walk to the beach and enjoy the views of distant Morro Rock through the misty sea air.
 On either end of the beach are rock formations that are very interesting, with white lines cut through the greenish volcanic rock.
 Here the sea foam swirls around the rocks that jut out of the water, and it's a lovely sight.
 On the south end there are caves.
 Walk along the beach in whichever direction the wind is at your back, then climb stairs (one staircase is at 149 Pacific Ave) to the street and walk back via the street- that is the best way to deal with how cold the air is on your face!

-A walk along the pier is very cold.
-But the views are wonderful, and on sunny days the color of the water is a beautiful deep sea green.
+A walk along the wooden pier is very cold.
+But the views of Morro Rock, the hills, and the curved north end of the beach are wonderful, and on sunny days the color of the water is a beautiful deep sea green.
+On warm days in September, the pier is blissful!
+Try to come at this time!

-Restrooms are at the base of the pier- the sink is yucky and sprays you with dirty water, so go to a cafe instead!
+Restrooms are at the base of the pier- the sink is yucky and sprays you with dirty water, so go to a cafe like Luna Coffee instead!

 Around 16th-24th streets, at very low tide, you can see sea stars at the rock pools.